Want to join our team?

 About You

-• NSW Construction White Card Certification
+• NSW Construction White Card Certification.

 • Understanding of design principles (lighting, sound, vision, staging), technical skills in equipment setup and operation, and knowledge of various theatre equipment and applications.